Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-On a dating site, a generic message is the kiss of death.
+On a dating site or dating app, a generic message is the kiss of death.
 You say “Hey, how are you?” and what I hear is “Please feel free to delete this message.
 I don’t care enough to try.”
-Impersonal greetings are just lazy, and I don’t have time to respond to hundreds of identical “sups” from people who may or may not be interested in me personally.
+Impersonal greetings are just lazy, and many women have too many incoming likes and messages to respond to every “sup” casually thrown her way.
+If you’re not going to put in any effort, why should she?

 Maybe saying hi at a party works just fine, but online daters aren’t so easily wooed.
 According to OkCupid, “Saying ‘Hey’ in a first message is almost equivalent to saying nothing — this greeting has an 84% chance of being completely ignored.”

-That first exchange sets the tone for the rest of the relationship, so you should go beyond one-word openers and say something to give your date a laugh.
-A solid joke can help you get your conversation off on the right foot — or at least up your odds of getting a response.
+That first exchange and online conversation will set the tone for the rest of the relationship, so we encourage online daters to go beyond one-word openers and say something to give your potential date a laugh.
+A solid joke can help you make a girl laugh — and up your odds of getting a response.
 You don’t have to be a comedian; just be original.
 We’ve collected 14 examples of funny online dating messages that tickle the funny bone and make a good impression.

 I once got a message reading, “So i looked at your thing, you seem pretty good.”
 Which didn’t exactly sweep me off my feet.
-I mean, I am pretty good, but you could send that message to pretty much anyone.
+I mean, I am pretty good, but you could send that first message to pretty much anyone.
 And I’m betting he did.
-Getting personal and showing you’ve actually read someone’s profile is a much more compelling way to elicit a response.
+Getting personal and showing you’ve actually read the person’s dating profile is a much more compelling way to elicit a response.

-Tickld has an example that only works on someone named Kassandra: “If you remove the D from your name, it’s an anagram for the word Arkansas,” a playful online dater wrote.
+Here is an example that only works for Kassandra matches: “If you remove the D from your name, it’s an anagram for the word Arkansas,” a playful online dater wrote.
 Kassandra answered that she’d never heard that one before.
 He replied, “So I guess the question at this point is, do you want the D?”
-Which just goes to show that sometimes dick jokes can be done well if you’re clever enough.
+Which is of D more creative dick jokes I’ve seen.

-An original, person-specific joke makes you stand out among vague come-ons.
+An original, person-specific joke makes you stand out among vague come-ons and opening lines.
 I know what you’re thinking — yes, this takes a bit more time, thought, and effort.
 But it pays to show you’re not simply copy and pasting a message to everyone online.
 Girls like that.

-The messenger playfully asked for a phone number, implied plans for a date, and showed creativity with a unique format for a side-splitting message.
+The messenger then playfully asked for a phone number, implied plans for a date, and showed creativity with a unique format for a side-splitting and just cheesy enough opening line.

 “This is very serious business,” the online dater warned in the message.
 “I would advise you not to take my message lightly or you might anger my boss Poseidon, lord of the seas.”